Ford Galaxy

 The Ford Galaxy is a seven-seater car produced by Ford of Europe from June 1995 to April 2023.
-Considered in the motor industry to be a large multi-purpose vehicle (MPV), it was the first Ford-brand MPV produced and marketed outside of North America.
-It was produced across three generations.
+Considered in the motor industry to be a large multi-purpose vehicle (MPV), it was the first Ford-brand MPV produced and marketed outside of North America, the model line is currently in its third generation.
 Sharing its platform architecture with the Ford Mondeo, the Galaxy was developed alongside the Ford S-Max; the model line is slotted between the Connect and Custom variants of the Ford Tourneo/Transit model family.

 In contrast to the American-designed Ford Aerostar and Chrysler Voyager (both imported to Europe), the Galaxy is configured with four sedan-style doors (in line with the Renault Espace).

 First generation (V191; 1995)

 The first Galaxy was designed as a joint venture product between Ford and the Volkswagen Group.
 Produced at the joint-venture AutoEuropa plant in Palmela, Portugal, the vehicle was badge-engineered to create three vehicles: the Ford Galaxy; by Volkswagen as the Volkswagen Sharan; and by SEAT as the Alhambra.
 Production started in May 1995.

 The Galaxy used predominantly Volkswagen Group mechanicals, most notably the 2.8-litre VR6 petrol engine from the top versions of the Volkswagen Golf, as well as Volkswagen Group's 1.9-litre Turbocharged Direct Injection (TDI) turbo-diesel unit.
 Initially only the 2.0-litre inline-four petrol version used a Ford powerplant – this derived from the Ford I4 DOHC engine.
 In later years, this unit was supplemented by a 2.3-litre 16 valve version first seen in the facelifted Ford Scorpio.
 This engine was transversely mounted as opposed to longitudinal mounting like in the Scorpio.

 The 2.8-litre VR6 model was also available with an optional four-wheel-drive system, however this did not reappear on the second generation.

 All of the VW Group sourced engines were supplied with "Ford" badges on the rocker covers, despite being VW Group designs.
 All automatic transmissions were VW Group AG4 boxes, but manual gearboxes on all engines were VXT75 five speeds (modified versions of the trusted Ford MTX-75 five speed set-up to suit the transverse engine layout).

 The original interior used a mix of both Ford and VW Group components, using a Volkswagen Golf-derived instrument pack, and most of the switchgear, while the curved fascia moulding was of Ford design, heavily reminiscent of that used in the Ford Mondeo.